shizhMSFT/go-timestamp/README.md

 This library generates time stamping requests to TSA servers, and fetches the responses.

-> Note: Although this library can read the time stamp token info, it does not verify the token.
+By default, the received token is verified against the system trust store.

 ## Install